Sugden family

-The Sugdens, are a fictional family in the ITV soap opera Emmerdale.
+The Sugdens are a fictional family in the ITV soap opera Emmerdale.
 Introduced during the show's conception in 1972, they were the main family for storylines between the 1970s and 1980s and remained as such for many years.
 The families original unit consisted of widowed farmer Annie Sugden (Sheila Mercier), alongside her children Peggy Skilbeck (Jo Kendall), Jack Sugden (Andrew Burt and Clive Hornby) and Joe Sugden (Frazer Hines).
 Subsequently these characters went on to produce more generations of Sugdens.

 The Sugden family are characterized as a hardworking bunch, but the family has struggled with various types of dramatic moments such as Peggy's death and the death's of the Skilbecks, Jack's affair with Rachel Hughes, Sarah Sugden's death, rivalry between Robert and Jack's adopted son Andy, Andy's abuse on his wife Jo Stiles, a house fire, Robert murdering Andy's ex-wife Katie Addyman as well as his homosexual affair with Aaron Dingle, Andy being framed for murder and going on the run, Jack's daughter Victoria's rape and Robert being sent to prison for murdering her rapist Lee Posner.

-As of 2022, Jack's daughter, Victoria and her son Harry Sugden, remain the only two Sugdens by blood on the show.
+As of 2025, Robert, Victoria and her son Harry Sugden, remain the only Sugdens by blood on the show.
 Additionally, Andy's daughter Sarah Sugden remains on the show but she is not a Sugden by blood.
+On 7 August 2024, a relative named John Sugden (Oliver Farnworth), revealed to be another son of Jack and Victoria's half brother, joined the series.

 Creation

-"The Sugden family were created in 1972 by Kevin Laffan as one of the show's original family.
+The Sugden family were created in 1972 by Kevin Laffan as one of the show's original family.
 The Sugden family were the owners of Emmerdale Farm from the programme's early days.
 Jacob Sugden worked as a local farmer in Emmerdale.
 With his wife Annie he had two sons, Jack in 1947, Joe in 1949 and a daughter Peggy in 1948.
 Jacob always neglected his family and was an alcoholic, whereas Annie was left to manage the farm and look after their children.
 Eventually their daughter Peggy married Matt Skilbeck (Frederick Pyne) and had two children Sam and Sally.
 Jack left the village in the spring of 1964 after an argument with father Jacob over intensive farming, wanting to see more of the world than Beckindale, and went to London.
 He had unknowingly got his childhood sweetheart Ruth Harker (also known as Pat) pregnant.
 She married local thug Tom Merrick (David Hill) that year and tricked him into thinking the baby was his, by telling him the baby was premature.
 Sometime in the mid-to-late 1960s Jack met and married Lynn Wallace.
 Shortly afterwards he wrote and published his best seller The Field Of Tares.